 The My Great Story campaign seeks to ignite a new way of thinking about people with Down syndrome by sharing inspirational stories told by people with Down syndrome as well as their family members, friends, colleagues, employers and many others.
 These stories are displayed in a unique online storybook.
 Anyone can participate by reading and sharing a story, or by voting and commenting on those already in the collection.
 The online storybook contains several different sections including school, work, hobbies, travel, friends, family and others.
 Each month, the top voted story wins the My Great Story of the Month Contest and the top two voted stories are featured in our monthly e-newsletter.
 Visit My Great Story to view the collection and share your story!

-Advocate for people with Down syndrome and their families is by joining forces with the NDSS National Policy Center.
+Advocate for people with Down syndrome and their families is by joining forces with the NDSS National Advocacy & Public Policy Center.
 Sign up to receive NDSS Advocacy Alerts, which will let you know what you can do and when.
 A quick phone call or a form email is usually all it takes, and responding to NDSS Advocacy Alerts is the fastest and most effective way to support important Down syndrome legislative activities.

 Launch an NDSS Your Way Campaign

 NDSS Your Way is a new online fundraising program that is geared towards independent fundraisers interested in raising money on behalf of the National Down Syndrome Society.
 Participants in this program create personalized fundraising web pages in support of an event or individual pursuit.
 Each individual event is hosted independently and oversight is provided by the NDSS office.
 All proceeds raised via the NDSS Your Way program will go directly to National Down Syndrome Society.
 Fundraisers are invited to create a customizable web page in one of four categories—Compete, Celebrate, Create and College—and no matter which category you choose, your personal page can pay tribute to someone who inspires and motivates you.